 Consider the areas of your life that give you more energy.
 Maybe they are activities that you can get lost in for hours or experiences where you feel the most powerful.
 Take a moment to write these down now.

 What common themes or trends do you see?
-Maybe it’s a love of adventure or focus on creativity.
-These are you strengths indicators that, when correlated with higher levels of performance, can help you identify areas of natural strength.
+Maybe it’s a love of adventure or a focus on creativity.
+These are your strengths indicators that, when correlated with higher levels of performance, can help you identify areas of natural strength.